ActiveThis profile is actively maintained

 About First Abu Dhabi Bank (FAB)

-First Abu Dhabi Bank (FAB) was established in April 2017 through the merger of National Bank of Abu Dhabi (NBAD) and First Gulf Bank.
-National Bank of Abu Dhabi, founded in 1968, is a bank operating in the United Arab Emirates.
-It is the largest lender bank in the Emirate of Abu Dhabi and the second largest lender in the United Arab Emirates.
-Its line of businesses includes retail banking, corporate, wholesale and investment banking, wealth management and private banking; as well as Islamic banking, brokerage, property management and leasing.
-NBAD became an Equator Principles signatory in September 2015.
-BankTrack profiled this financial institution as part of our Equator Principles Track and Chase Project.
+First Abu Dhabi Bank (FAB) was established in April 2017 through the merger of the National Bank of Abu Dhabi and First Gulf Bank.
+FAB is the largest bank in the United Arab Emirates.
+It offers deposits, personal loans, e-banking, trade finance, foreign exchange, and other banking services.
+First Abu Dhabi Bank became a signatory to the Equator Principles in September 2015.
+BankTrack profiled this financial institution as part of our Tracking the Equator Principles campaign.

 United Arab Emirates